 On the big day celebrating South Africa’s freedom from the tyranny of Mrs British Queen, Arthur gave a stunning performance on his own equipment down at the President Brand Park in front of a full pawiljoen of ge-be-indrukte Harrismith mense!
 Dad filmed it:

-Arthur ran the mountain race and, further proving his commitment to Harrismith he married again – a second local girl – much, much younger than him.
+Arthur ran our mountain race and, further proving his commitment to Harrismith he married a second local girl – much, much younger than him.

 dwarrelwind – whirlwind, tornado, breath of fresh air